selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 #### Catch-up session 3: 15th of November, 2022.

 Only supervision.
-Recorded lecture can be found [here]().
-Please check your email for the pass-code (it will be the same pass-code for all recordings).

 #### Catch-up session 4: 17th of November, 2022.

 Supervision and assignment solution explanation.
-Recorded lecture can be found [here]().
+Recorded lecture can be found [here](https://gatesfoundation.zoom.us/rec/share/Fvvx3yTTp5jMcM0xKAL_ST7OtQFFOqj-f02MppS5M9ub7Rqz5Ivk1s4BW_PG_lSW._QC88gIP_SwIi8VN).
 Please check your email for the pass-code (it will be the same pass-code for all recordings).

 **Assignment**